lilwillifo/anagram/README.md

 ## Set Up, Testing

 1. Run `bundle` to install the dependencies
 2. `rake db:create`, `rake db:migrate` and (optionally) `rake db:seed`.
-Note that seeding the entire dictionary will take a very long time.
+Note that seeding the entire dictionary will take a long time.
 This seed file gives you the opportunity to take a well-deserved pomodoro break while it runs!
 It runs before users interact with the site, so end users wouldn't feel the long load time.
 The tests of the API functionality will work with or without the seeding.
 Interacting with the API will be more fun once seeded though!
 3. `rails s` will serve up the API at `localhost:3000`.
 You'll need this running to make requests.
 4. `ruby test/anagram_test.rb` to run Ibotta's test suite.